Business Funding Questions,

 Do I need a broker to get a merchant cash advance?

 No — you can apply directly to individual MCA lenders.
-But using a broker means one application goes to 50+ lenders simultaneously, creating competition that typically results in better offers than going direct to a single lender.
+But using a broker means one application goes to the right lenders simultaneously, creating competition that typically results in better offers than going direct to a single lender.
 And it's free.
 Most business owners who understand how brokers work choose to use one.

 📊MCA Rates & Costs